Forgot Password

 Day Highlights

 Samdo is another world.
 With Manaslu and Naike Peak shining in the distance, and with Tibetan culture displacing the village life, this stopover is full of nature and culture.
-On this day, you will teak through lush green grazing meadows with panoramic views of high mountains such as Manaslu, Naike Peak, and Pangboche.
+On this day, you will trek through lush green grazing meadows with panoramic views of high mountains such as Manaslu, Naike Peak, and Pangboche.

 Day 9